andrewei/HomeConnector/README.md

 ## Note:
 - The clients use the current time to synchronise, each client needs to be frequently synced via NTP.
-- There is currently no samba authentication functionality for the clients, so if you have username/password on the music server, all the clients need to login before working.
+- There is currently no samba authentication functionality for the clients, so if you have username/password on the music server, all the clients need to log in before working.
+- This project has no license at the moment.
+It will probably become an open-source project later when it is in a sharable state.
+Just contact me if you are interested in the project.